 What Happens if the Fleeing Driver is Never Identified?

 In most hit and run accidents, the fleeing driver is later identified or eventually reports the accident to the police.
 When the driver is identified, a lawsuit can be filed against the fleeing driver and owner of the vehicle being operated at the time of the crash.
 The insurance company for that vehicle will pay the settlement.

-On some occasions, the fleeing driver is never identified.
+On some occasions, the fleeing driver is never found or identified.
 In those cases, you can still file a claim for No-Fault insurance benefits.
 If you owned a vehicle, or lived with a family who owned a vehicle, and had uninsured motorist benefits in the policy then you can make a claim against that insurer.

 Most uninsured motorist provisions require you to report the accident to the police within twenty-four hours after the crash.
 Some policies require a written police report be filed within that time frame.
 If you do not report the incident to the police, you may forfeit your ability to file an uninsured motorists’ claim.

 How much are Settlements for Hit and Run Accidents?

 Settlements for hit and run accidents depend on a number of factors.
 These include the type of injuries you suffered, the the type and length of your medical treatment, and the permanency of the conditions.
 Other factors include any types of disability from work or recreational activities you can no longer due because of your injuries.

 For an uninsured motorist claim, you can receive the same type of pain and suffering damages as you would if the other driver had been identified.
 These include compensation for your physical pain, mental anguish, disability, loss of future income, and other damages.
 Our attorneys will work hard to maximize your settlement.

 Any injured driver seeking compensation against a negligent and fleeing driver should be aware of the statute of limitations in Michigan.
 According to Michigan Compiled Laws §600.5805, an injured motorist has three years from the date of their injury in which to take legal action.